-We baptize infants and younger children as Jesus said, “let the children come to me.”
-Parents of these young ones share their love for Christ and their promise to raise their children in the church at their child’s baptism.
+Since the time of the Apostles, when a household joined the Church, everyone would be baptized – adults and children.
+Then and now, Christian parents of young ones share their love for Christ through their promise to raise their children in the church at their child’s baptism.

 Those who wish to bring a child for baptism are asked to attend a one-time baptism class.
 You can register for the class online HERE or by calling the church office.
 We also ask that you attend worship at Wesley Freedom several times prior to attending the baptism class.
 As baptism is an initiation into community, we want to ensure that you are at home in the Wesley Freedom Church community and feel this is the best place for you and your family to grow in faith.

 After participating in your baptism class you will be sent a link to schedule your child’s baptism.

 Parents who attended the baptism class for their first child do not need to repeat the class to schedule a baptism for other children.
 Please contact us HERE if this is the case.

 We baptize youth and adults who desire to begin or affirm their relationship with Christ and the church through baptism.
 Those old enough to speak for themselves claim Christ as Lord and Savior at their baptism.
 If you are interested in being baptized, contact a pastor or youth leader and we will schedule a time to prepare for your baptism.

 Holy Communion (or the Lord’s Supper, or Eucharist) is a mystery too deep for words.
 United Methodists believe that when we celebrate this sacrament Christ is really present through the community gathered in Jesus’ name, through the Word proclaimed and enacted, and through the elements of bread and wine shared.
 We proclaim three central things in our celebration of communion: “Christ has died; Christ is risen; Christ will come again”